gouseimmu/Adorama-Clone/README.md

  - Products page which allows to buy Products
  - Add to cart page which shows products added in cart
  - Payment page
+ - Sorting in Admin Page
+ - Filtering in Admin Page
  - Admin Dashboard which allows admin to add, edit, delete and disable/enable products.

  ## Group Members